biomehub/microbiome-and-gastric-alterations/README.md

-# microbiome-and-gastric-alterations
-Oral microbiome of patients under suspicion of gastric alterations: a prospective, bicentric cross-sectional study
+# Oral microbiome of patients under suspicion of gastric alterations: a prospective, bicentric cross-sectional study